gedw99/graphjin-exp/README.md

 Install it locally via the makefile so that you can use the "new" function for creating new projects.

+## Usage

 Once a project has been generated, use docker-compose.
-See Blog for example.
+See Blog project for example.

-## Use

-open the proejct in vscode
+cd into the project and then open in vscode.